 As the federal government agency that administers immigration benefits for the United States, U.S. Citizenship and Immigration Services (USCIS) offers exciting career opportunities to make a meaningful impact on our country’s future.
-You can help people build better lives, while safeguarding the integrity and promise of our nation’s lawful immigration system, and honoring our values.
+Join a dedicated and diverse workforce and help uphold America’s promise as a nation of welcome and possibility with fairness, integrity, and respect for all we serve.

 Conduct projects and studies, evaluating data and work process to inform the agency’s current status and make recommendations to enhance operational effectiveness, efficiency, and productivity.

 - Immigration Services Analyst - Conduct projects and studies involving in-depth analysis to enhance operational effectiveness, efficiency and productivity.